nodejs/node/doc/api/vm.md

 * `specifier` {string} A module specifier like './file.js' or 'my-package'

-Create a function that can be used for loading modules inside the inner Node.js instance.
+Creates a function that can be used for loading modules inside the inner Node.js instance.

 #### `nodeRealm.globalThis`